heckgc/AIMetadataExtractor/README.md

 # AIMetadataExtractor
-Allows you to extract embedded metadata information from images generated from AI sources
+Allows you to extract embedded metadata information from media generated from AI sources.
+It now supports Images and Videos.

 # Live preview
 It is available at https://heckgc.pythonanywhere.com/ for live preview.